Terms & Conditions

 General Financial Conditions

 1) Acorn will issue invoices for completed work packages for payment within 30 days of the invoice date.
-The preferred method of payment would be by Banks Automated Clearing System (BACS).
+The preferred method of payment would be by the Banks Automated Clearing System (BACS).

 3) Cancellation Charges